 - 40+ Hours

 All materials and manuals are provided in our online classroom, including a reference book list.
-Almost all material for the duration of 5 years will be provided in an online format to facilitate students access and reduce costs involved with the dozens of resource materials.
+Almost all material for the duration of five-year Osteopathy program will be provided in an online format to facilitate students access and reduce costs for the dozens of resource materials.